gavalian/artin/projects/classifier/README.md

 ![RNN ex 3210 labeled](https://crtc.cs.odu.edu/images/7/77/RNN_ex_3210_labeled.png)

 ### Data
 For this phase, only the valid tracks are taken into account.
-The input to the RNNs will be the first 24 values of each valid row (with label 1) in the 36cols/row format as data and the rest columns will be used as the prediction targets.
+The input to the RNNs will be the first 24 values of each valid row (with label 1) in the 36cols/row format as data and the remaining columns will be used as the prediction targets.

 For example, a dataset like this: